MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.de-de/Allfiles/Demo/Instructions/03-clean-transform-data.md

----
-demo:
-  "\_\_ title": 'Clean, transform, and load data in Power BI' "\_\_ module": 'Clean, transform, and load data in Power BI'
+# Clean, transform, and load data in Power BI
----
-# Bereinigen, Transformieren und Laden von Daten in Power BI

-## Anwenden von Abfragetransformationen

-1. Wenden Sie zunächst Transformationen auf die Abfrage Product an.

-1. Entfernen Sie die Spalten RetailPrice, Photo und Sales.

-1. Ändern Sie den Datentyp der Spalte Channels in Ganze Zahl.

-1. Benennen Sie die folgenden Spalten um:
+## Apply query transformations

+1. First, apply transformations to the Product query.

+1. Remove the RetailPrice, Photo, and Sales columns.

+1. Change the data type of the Channels column to Whole Number.

+1. Rename the following columns:

-    - ProductSKU in SKU
+    - ProductSKU to SKU

-    - ProductName in Product
+    - ProductName to Product

-    - ProductCategory in Category
+    - ProductCategory to Category

-    - ItemGroup in Item Group
+    - ItemGroup to Item Group

-    - KitType in Kit Type
+    - KitType to Kit Type

-1. Wenden Sie im Anschluss Transformationen auf die Abfrage Sales an.

-1. Entfernen Sie alle Spalten mit Ausnahme der folgenden:
+1. Second, apply transformations to the Sales query.

+1. Remove all columns, except:

     - OrderDate

     - ProductID

-    - Quantity (Menge)
+    - Quantity

-    - UnitPrice (Stückpreis)
+    - UnitPrice

-1. Ändern Sie den Datentyp der Spalte UnitPrice in Feste Dezimalzahl.
+1. Change the data type of the UnitPrice column to Fixed Decimal Number.

-1. Benennen Sie die Spalte UnitPrice in Unit Price um.
+1. Rename the UnitPrice column to Unit Price.

-1. Wählen Sie die Spalten Quantity und Unit Price aus, und fügen Sie dann basierend auf ihrer Multiplikation eine neue Spalte hinzu.

-1. Benennen Sie die neue Spalte in Sales um.

-## Integrieren von Abfragen

-1. Erstellen Sie mithilfe des Excel-Connectors eine neue Abfrage, und stellen Sie dabei eine Verbindung mit der Datei D:\PL300\Demo\Data\ProductCost.xlsx her.

-1. Entfernen Sie die Spalte Product.

-1. Ändern Sie den Datentyp der Spalte ProductCost in Feste Dezimalzahl.

-1. Wählen Sie die Abfrage Product aus, und führen Sie sie anschließend mit der Abfrage ProductCost zusammen.
-Verknüpfen Sie dabei die SKU-Spalten.

-1. Legen Sie im Fenster Datenschutzebenen die Datenschutzebene für D:\ auf Organisation fest.

-1. Erweitern Sie die Spalte ProductCost, um die Spalte ProductCost (aus der Abfrage ProductCost) hinzuzufügen.

-1. Benennen Sie die neue Spalte in Cost um.

-## Deaktivieren und Laden von Abfragen in das Datenmodell

-1. Deaktivieren Sie im Bereich Abfragen die Abfrage ProductCost.

-1. Klicken Sie auf der Registerkarte Start des Menübands auf das Symbol Close & Apply (Schließen und übernehmen).
+1. Multi-select the Quantity and Unit Price columns, and then add a new column based on their multiplication.

+1. Rename the new column as Sales.

+## Integrate queries

+1. Create a new query using the Excel connector, connecting to the D:\PL300\Demo\Data\ProductCost.xlsx file.

+1. Remove the Product column.

+1. Change the data type of the ProductCost column to Fixed Decimal Number.

+1. Select the Product query, and then merge with the ProductCost query, relating the SKU columns.

+1. In the Privacy Levels window, set the privacy level for the D:\ to Organizational.

+1. Expand the ProductCost column to include the ProductCost column (from the ProductCost query).

+1. Rename the new column as Cost.

+## Disable and load queries to the data model

+1. In the Queries pane, disable the ProductCost query.

+1. On the Home ribbon tab, click the Close & Apply icon.

+1. In Power BI Desktop, point out the two tables in the Data pane.

-1. Weisen Sie in Power BI Desktop auf die zwei Tabellen im Bereich Daten hin.
+1. Save the Power BI Desktop file.

-1. Speichern Sie die Power BI Desktop-Datei.
+1. Leave the Power BI Desktop file open for the next demo.

-1. Lassen Sie die Power BI Desktop-Datei für die nächste Demo geöffnet.